 - How do you plan to secure your space?
 Rent?
 Long-term lease to potentially bring down the cost?

 - Are you receptive to sharing space with another provider?

 - What type of setting do you feel most comfortable in?

 - What type of setting do you think your niche population will feel most comfortable being counseled in?

 - Do you need to be in close proximity to someone who might be a high-yielding referring provider?

 - Do you need high visibility and signage or would you consider your office more of a destination location?

 - What is the bathroom situation?
-Is it suitable for handicap patients?
+Is it suitable for handicapped patients?

-- Is cleaning, maintenance and things like snow removal included in the fee?
+- Are cleaning, maintenance, and things like snow removal included in the fee?

 - Is there sufficient well-lit parking?

 - Does the space appear safe?
 Or more importantly, do YOU feel safe in the space?

 And as if that was not enough information to process!
 Here are the different financial situations to consider as well.